CatUnderTheLeaf/catundertheleaf.github.io/_posts/2024-06-10-gyl-classification.md

 ## Inspiration

-I have found an interesting paper ["Transfer Learning with EfficientNetV2S for Automatic Face Shape Classification"](https://lib.jucs.org/article/104490/) (28/2/2024) with a SOTA approach to classify face shapes.
+I have found an interesting paper[^1] with a SOTA approach to classify face shapes.

 Face shape classification has numerous applications in fields such as beauty industry, plastic surgery, security, entertainment industry, and others.
 For example, in the beauty industry, knowledge of a person’s face shape can be used to recommend makeup products and application techniques that will complement their features, to recommend hairstyles, glasses frames or hats.